Sv443/ComputerCraft-Projects/RedstoneGates/README.md

 <br>

 ### Changing to another gate:
-If a gate has already been installed to a computer, run `delete startup.lua` to delete the old program.
+If a gate has already been installed to a computer, run `rm startup.lua` to delete the old program.
 Now you can re-download a new gate to it.